Overtime, Wage & Hour

 An experienced Wage and Hour Attorney can guide you through these standards and determine if your rights have been violated.
 If so, you may be able to recover back pay and other monetary damages from your employer.

-What Issues Does a California Wage and Hour Attorney Deal With?
+What Employment Issues Do California Wage and Hour Attorneys Deal With?

 A Wage and Hour Attorneys services cover issues like minimum wage, overtime pay, tips, and meal and rest breaks in California.
 Additionally, we also cover cases involving an accident sustained on the job.